scylladb/scylla-cloud-getting-started/docs/python.md

 ### 3.5 Deleting Data

-Last things last!
 Let's understand what we can DELETE with this statement.
 There's the normal `DELETE` statement that focus on `ROWS` and other one that delete data only from `COLUMNS` and the syntax is very similar.

 ```sql
 // Deletes a single row